Swaptoshi/swaptoshi-docs/content/introduction/tokenomics.md

 :::warning

-With current chain configuration, after the mining block reward reaches 0 (at year 100), validators can still earn rewards by setting `minFeePerByte` to 0, which means transaction fees will be paid to validators.
+With current chain configuration, after the block reward reaches 0 (at year 100), validators can still be incentivized by setting `minFeePerByte` to 0, which means transaction fees will be paid to validators.
 This can be achieved through on-chain configuration modification proposals, if the `fee` module on the Klayr SDK implements the `governance` module; otherwise, it would require a hard fork.
 For more details, visit the [Governance Section](./governance.md).

 :::